 The availability of the draft (or precursor draft) must be announced on the 802.11 WG email reflector during or prior to the meeting slot in which approval of any WG ballot on the draft is considered.

-Approval of the working group is required to start an 802.11 WG letter ballot, either by motion in a WG meeting or by a fifteen-day electronic ballot.
-The wording of the approval motion mirrors the wording of the approval motion made in the task group.
+Approval of the WG is required to start an 802.11 WG letter ballot, either by motion in a WG meeting or by a fifteen-day electronic ballot.
+The wording of the approval motion mirrors the wording of the approval motion made in the TG.

 A recirculation ballot shall be accompanied by a spreadsheet showing how comments have been resolved from the previous ballot, and a red-line version of the draft standard showing the changes of the previous draft.
-Comments shall be made referenced to the clean version, but the redline version is provided to help demonstrate the scope of the recirculation ballot.
+Comments shall be made referenced to the clean version, but the redline version is provided to demonstrate the scope of the recirculation ballot.

-For an 802.11 WG letter ballot to be considered valid the abstention rate must be less than 30%.
+For an 802.11 WG letter ballot to be considered valid, the abstention rate must be less than 30%.
 The ballot shall close at 23:59 USA Eastern Time (ET) on the date specified on the ballot.
-If the ballot has not achieved a greater than 50% return rate by the specified closing date (see section 9.6 in , the ballot may be extended to close when a 50% return of the balloting group is received.
+If the ballot has not achieved a greater than 50% return rate by the specified closing date (see section 9.6 in [rules5], the ballot may be extended to close when a 50% return of the balloting group is received.
 This extension for receipt of a 50% return shall not be longer than 60 days.

 The TG shall respond to comments that are received during the ballot, regardless of whether the comment is associated with a vote, or from a member of the voting pool.
 Comments received after the close of balloting will be provided to the TG.
 The TG shall acknowledge the receipt of these comments to the initiator and take such action the TG deems appropriate.